cURL libcurl API curl_version_info

 libcurl was built with support for IDNA, domain names with international letters.
 (Added in 7.12.0)

 libcurl was built with support for SSPI.
-This is only available on Windows and makes libcurl use Windows-provided functions for NTLM, SPNEGO and SASL DIGEST-MD5 authentication.
+This is only available on Windows and makes libcurl use Windows-provided functions for Kerberos, NTLM, SPNEGO and Digest authentication.
 It also allows libcurl to use the current user credentials without the app having to pass them on.
 (Added in 7.13.2)

 libcurl was built with support for GSS-API.
 This makes libcurl use provided functions for Kerberos and SPNEGO authentication.
 It also allows libcurl to use the current user credentials without the app having to pass them on.
 (Added in 7.38.0)